falco-talon/falco-talon.github.io/content/en/docs/actionners/contexts.md

 The `context` is composed of elements from the original `Falco` event, from `Falco Talon` and other sources, these elements can be used to dynamically configure the `actions` to perform.
 They are all exposed as environment variables that can be used as tokens to replace in the `parameters` of the `actions`.

-Except those from `Falco`, all the informations are also injected into a `context` section in the original payload (JSON) before the run of the action, it's useful for the `actionners` using a third party system (ie: `aws:lambda`) to have the original `Falco` event and the context of what `Falco Talon` does.
+Except those from `Falco`, all the informations are also injected into a `context` section in the original payload (JSON) before the run of the action, it's useful for the `actionners` using a third party system (ie: `aws:lambda`) to have the original `Falco` event and the context of what `Falco Talon` did.

 Example:
 ```json